lexjusto/lj_checkrpname/README.md

 # sa-mp-true-rp-nickname

 ## (ENG):
-Just a piece of code on nearly 99.8% weed out players with nicknames are not relevant to the RolePlay process.
+Just a piece of code on nearly 99.8% weed out players with nicknames are not relevant to the RolePlay mode.

 Features: